inspec/inspec/README.md

 ## Get started

 Before running the profile with InSpec, define environment variables with your AWS region and credentials.
-InSpec supports the following variables:
+InSpec supports the following standard AWS variables:

 - `AWS_REGION`
 - `AWS_DEFAULT_REGION`